diego-renato/desafio-iafront/ANALISES.md

 The number of cluster is considered a hyperparameter, in the literature there are different ways to find the optimal number of cluster.
-For example from short datasets the hierarchical clustering is a good option(not in our case), the elbow method(graphics method) or the GAP statistic(ca be used in any clustering method), but there is another and powered method using a distribution probability actually a finite mixture distribution and computing some information criterion like AIC or BIC, it is the finite gaussian mixture.
+For example from short datasets the hierarchical clustering is a good option(not in our case), the elbow method(graphics method) or the GAP statistic(can be used in any clustering method), but there is another and powered method using a distribution probability, actually a finite mixture distribution and computing some information criterion like AIC or BIC, it is the finite gaussian mixture.
 The gaussian mixture is a parametric probability distribution from *K* gaussian or normal random variables.
 For short explanation let see the equation above